jasonpeng17/zap_for_kcwi/doc/index.rst

 The official version of Zap now uses by default only one segment, based on the cube wavelength's min and max.
 It also applies a uniform value for the continuum filter width (specified by the parameters ``cfwidthSVD`` or ``cfwidthSP``) across all wavelength segments.
-However, this configuration may not be effective in certain scenarios, such as star-forming galaxies, where some segments may exhibit extremely strong emission lines, such as H :math:\alpha, while others are dominated by sky lines.
+However, this configuration may not be effective in certain scenarios, such as star-forming galaxies, where some segments may exhibit extremely strong emission lines, such as H :math:`\alpha`, while others are dominated by sky lines.
 The primary issue arises when a large ``cfwidth`` value (e.g., 300) is necessary to remove the continuum features in segments densely populated with sky lines.
 This setting may fail to eliminate strong object emission lines in segments with fewer sky lines.
 Consequently, the variances in these segments are dominated by emission lines rather than residuals from sky lines.